HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

        :-------------------------------------------:
 ```

-A segment Id of 16-bits allows allowing for 65636 segments.
+A segment Id of 16-bits allows allowing for up to 65636 segments.
 Segments should be considered as address ranges from which an operating system allocates virtual memory space for code and data objects.
 A page size of 16Kb will ease the burden on address translation hardware.

 ### Address Translation